 What is cohort analysis?

-Cohort analysis is one of the methods for researching consumer behaviour.
-It shows the behaviour of particular groups of people (cohorts) who have performed a certain action in a certain period.
+Cohort analysis is one of the methods for researching consumer behavior.
+It shows the behavior of particular groups of people (cohorts) who have performed a certain action in a certain period.

 The main feature of this analysis is that, unlike conventional graphs, cohorts show exactly the retention of users distributed over time intervals.